ilya0x/My-Favorite-Visual-Studio-Code-Extensions/README.md

 Complete list of all my favorite Visual Studio Code extensions that I use all the time.

-> This list will be updated on weekly basis as I sort through extentions I have
+> This list will be updated on weekly basis as I sort through extensions I have
 > installed and discover new useful ones.<br>
 <br>There are 15 outlined here - I currently have 65 installed, so I still have
 quite a few to go through...